Ms Clare Meeker

 Previously she completed an internship as an investment analyst with Trans Tasman Commercialisation Fund (TTCF).
 In this role she conducted due diligence on projects, sourced new opportunities from member universities and assisted in building investment proposals and presentations.

 Katrina holds a Bachelor of Biotechnology with Honours (1st Class) from Monash University, specialising in Immunology and Developmental Biology.
 She received the Department of Anatomy and Developmental Biology top Honours student prize for 2009.
 Katrina has also completed a Masters of Business (Science and Technology) from Monash University, earning an inclusion on the Dean's Commendation List for 2010 and 2nd place in the National Australia Bank Science in Business Awards for her commercialisation project on Nexpep Pty.
 Ltd., an early stage biotechnology company.
 Katrina is also a member of the Golden Key International Honour Society.

-Joseph Lawrence is the Senior Business Development Manager for the Faculty of Science at Monash.
+Joseph is the Director of Business Development for the Faculty of Science at Monash.
 He is responsible for business development, partnerships and IP commercialisation across the Faculty.

 Previously, he was a Senior Development Manager at Macquarie University in Sydney working across multiple Faculties, including Arts, Science and Human Science.
 Prior to this, Joseph was the Director of the Electric Power Engineering Centre (EPECentre), which is New Zealand's Centre of Excellence for Power Engineering, hosted within the University of Canterbury in Christchurch.
 He was with the EPECentre since its inception and produced the business plan for its establishment in 2002, with portfolios focused around education, research and innovation and industry-academia collaboration.